 Most surgeries are performed under local anesthesia with some intravenous sedation.
 A small incision (3 millimeters or about 1/10th of an inch) will be made and a trocar (small metal tube) will be inserted into the amniotic sac of the normally grown twin.
 Amniotic fluid may be sent for genetic and microbiology studies.
 An endoscope (medical telescope) will be passed into the uterus.
 The blood vessels, which are visible on the surface of the placenta, will be analyzed, and all communicating vessels will be sealed off with laser energy.
 A second trocar may have to be inserted to complete the surgery, particularly if the placenta is anterior.
 You will be given antibiotics before and after surgery.

 Typically, you will remain in the hospital for 1 to 2 days after surgery.
 You will then be sent home to the care of your primary obstetrician and perinatologist.
 Follow-up ultrasounds will be scheduled every week for the first month to detect possible intrauterine fetal demise, and monthly thereafter.
-Delivery will be decided based on obstetrical indications (however it is the recommendation of Fetal Hope to have weekly monitoring via ultrasound, NST’s, or other appropriate means.).
+Delivery will be decided based on obstetrical indications (however it is the recommendation of Fetal Health to have weekly monitoring via ultrasound, NST’s, or other appropriate means.).